30 EASY Hikes In Banff For The Whole Family

 Silverton Falls

-This short hike follows an old dirt road to the more significant Banff hikes, Rockbound Lake, but splits off for a quick detour to Silverton Falls.
+This short hike follows an old dirt road to Rockbound Lake, a more significant hike, but splits off for a quick detour to Silverton Falls.
 The trail follows along Silverton Creek until it reaches the Silverton Falls viewpoint.

 The waterfall is 50 meters tall, and in the summer months, it’s pretty impressive.
 The best part about this trail is it’s pretty quiet compared to nearby Johnston Canyon, so if you’re allergic to crowds, this would be a great choice.